 Responsibility driven design for the future self-driving society is a white paper prepared by Fabio Besti and Francesco Samorè with contributions from Angela Simone and Jonathan Hankins, which analyzes advances in driverless technologies and investigates the possible impacts of this new technological phenomenon on the future society.

-This work is the result of the collaboration between the Giannino Bassetti Foundation and the Design School of Politecnico di Milano, for whom Self Driving Society @2030, the Final Synthesis Laboratory of the Master in Integrated Product Design took place in November 2017, created and coordinated by prof. Giulio Ceppi.
+This work is the result of the collaboration between the Giannino Bassetti Foundation and the Design School of Politecnico di Milano, for whom Self Driving Society @2030, the Final Synthesis Laboratory of the Master in Integrated Product Design took place in November 2017, created and coordinated by prof. Giulio Ceppi1.

 Mobility automatization will not only have an impact on the transportation industry itself, it will lead to the transformation of the socio-cultural fabric of countries all over the world: habits and behaviour will change, new products and services will improve people’s lifestyles, cities will be reshaped and, above all, society will transform itself in its complexity.